ExperienceLovelace/ha-floorplan/docs/_pages/home.md

 ---

 Bring new life to [Home Assistant](https://www.home-assistant.io/) with Floorplan.
 By mapping entities to SVG images, you're able to show states, control devices, call services - and much more.
 Use your own custom styles to visualize whatever you can think of.
-Your imagination becomes the new limit.
+Your imagination became the new limit.

 And remember: Although it's typically used to represent the floorplan of your home, you can use Floorplan for anything.
 A music box?
 No problem.
 A Ring doorbell?
 Bring it on.
 A remote control for your legacy TV with IR control?
 Yep, that can be done, too.